• Skip to primary navigation

 Instructions

-2. Add in the vegetable stock, coconut milk and chopped carrots.
-Bring to the boil and then turn down the heat, cover and simmer until the carrots are soft and cooked (about 25-30 minutes).
+• Add vegetable stock and bring to the boil.
+Turn down the heat, cover the pot and let it simmer until the carrots are soft and cooked.
+About 25 minutes.

-3. Add the peanut butter and stir it in until well mixed.
-Then remove the soup from the heat and using an immersion blender blend until smooth.
-If you don’t have an immersion blender, then add the soup to your blender jug in stages and blend until smooth.
+• Now add in the peanut butter and stir in until well mixed.
+Remove the soup from the heat and blend with an immersion blender until smooth.

 Notes